-Cocaine was talked about in medical circles as a new, cure-all wonder drug and Freud was one of its earliest advocates, writing a scientific paper extolling its virtues, particularly as a pain killer and anti-depressant, setting up medical experiments, distributing it among friends and no doubt getting himself invited to every party in Vienna.
+Cocaine was talked about in medical circles as a new, cure-all wonder drug. and Freud was one of its earliest advocates.
+He wrote a scientific paper extolling its virtues, particularly as a painkiller and antidepressant, set up medical experiments, distributed it among friends, and no doubt got himself invited to every party in Vienna.

-Tsar Nicholas II, Opium, Cocaine and Morphine
+7. Tsar Nicholas II (1868–1918): Opium, Cocaine, and Morphine

 The massacre of the last of the Romanovs and his family brought Imperial Russia to an end and heralded the establishment of the Soviet Union under the Bolsheviks.

 The last Tsar of Russia didn't have an easy time of it.
 Like many of Queen Victoria of Britain's descendants, his son Alexei was a hemophiliac, Victoria being the carrier, and he was often in agony from internal bleeding in his joints.
 The not-so-holy holy-man Grigori Rasputin was the only person who could relieve his pain, likely by using hypnosis, thus gaining unprecedented power at court and adding to the tsar's unpopularity.